H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ),
 ) <summary-of-distributed-mpscs>

 In the following sections, we present first the one-sided-communication primitives that we assume will be available in our distributed algorithm specification and then our proposed distributed MPSC queue wrappers in detail.
-Any other discussions about theoretical aspects of these algorithms such as linearizability, progress guarantee, performance model are deferred to @theoretical-aspects[].

 In our description, we assume that each process in our program is assigned a unique number as an identifier, which is termed as its *rank*.
 The numbers are taken from the range of `[0, size - 1]`, with `size` being the number of processes in our program.